-The outrigger selector switches (4) are used to select the outrigger component.
-To extend or retract an outrigger component, first select the component with the outrigger selector switch, then select extend or retract with the extend/ retract switch.
+There are four outrigger selector switches on top of the outrigger control box.
+To extend or retract an outrigger component, first select the component with the outrigger selector switch, then select extend or retract with the extend/retract switch.

 Center Front Stabilizer Switch